The opioid crisis is causing havoc on families and communities across North America. It is not simply a Guelph problem.

 Note, the WDG study does not include homeless numbers due to no residential address.
 The study does state that, “strategies, such as Supervised Consumption Sites, tend to engage people who are more likely to be experiencing unstable living arrangements or homelessness, mental health concerns and/or chronic substance use.”
 Their move to make the temporary site permanent is a step towards addressing the needs of this group.

 This is causally related to the success of front-line responders and to the nine collaborative groups mentioned above, who are there to reduce deaths resulting from the opioid crisis.
 It shows that the City of Guelph has a positive coalition organized with community centers and it is working.

 This is not the time to end the safe injection site found on Wyndham Street North, close to downtown.
 Next term council can work with community partners to tackle this crisis.

 Crime levels and community safety is causally related to the national opioid crisis, and it is a municipal election issue.
 Candidates have issued public statements on how they intend to address the crisis if elected to the council.
 Some recommend more police presence, which would address the causal connection with local crime.

 This article is meant to take the fear out of stats on the local level and give credit to the community for responding to this in a meaningful and proactive way.

-That the City of Guelph opioid stats are comparative in every area, other than emergency visits are a sign what we are doing as a community is working.
+That the City of Guelph opioid stats is comparative in every area, other than emergency visits are a sign of what we are doing as a community is working.

 We must continue this path.